-The process of naming, or renaming is a colonial process that seeks to eliminate the previous indigenous structure of the land, to take ownership from Indigenous peoples and to rewrite history and the landscape.
+The process of naming or renaming is a colonial process that seeks to eliminate the previous indigenous structure of the land, to take ownership from Indigenous peoples, and to rewrite history and the landscape.
 While renaming is happening, indigenous peoples are being removed from their lands in wholly discriminatory manners.
-Wars are made on them, diseases eliminate them, and numerous acts of aggression, murder and genocide is imposed upon them. removal of all indigenous peoples form the land is the goal. sometimes it takes a few decades but that is the ultimate goal.
-Through assimilation, re-education, refusal to allow them to keep and get land, or through creating pseudo-scientific rationals like “bloodquantum” to measure their degree of Indian-ness.
-Regardless of the technique the goal is tp eliminate indigenous peoples and to re-inscribe the land with a colonial and “white” structures and philosophies.
+Wars are made on them, diseases eliminate them, and numerous acts of aggression, murder and genocide is imposed upon them. removal of all indigenous peoples from the land is the goal. sometimes it takes a few decades but that is the ultimate goal.
+Through assimilation, re-education, refusal to allow them to keep and get land, or through creating pseudo-scientific rationals like “blood quantum” to measure their degree of Indian-ness.
+Regardless of the technique, the goal is to eliminate indigenous peoples and to re-inscribe the land with a colonial and “white” structures and philosophies.

 Re-naming is part of this colonizing process.

 There are a few names that are mythologized Native placenames.
 Many people assume that Wy-east is the original name for Mt.
-Hood, but its not.
-It was invented by Frederic Balch in his 1897 historical fiction book Bridge of the Gods, which became so popular that it was taught as actual historical fact in Portland schools.
+Hood, but it is possibly invented by scholars in the early 20th century.
+Frederic Balch does not use it in his 1897 historical fiction book Bridge of the Gods, but the name is joined with his story in a play derived from the book by a Pacific College theater arts production that began in 1911.
+The play and book became so popular that the story was taught as actual historical fact in Portland schools.
+Scholars have struggled to find the original word as there is nothing yet found written down.
+There is a possible origin in around 1911 in a minister’s account from Hood River where he learned the word Wy-east from a Cascades women living in Hood River.
 The native name for such mountains in the Kiksht dialect is Pahto.

 I have helped this effort, beginning when I was the Culture manager at the Grand Ronde tribe.
 I helped name schools (Kalapuya Elementary), and programs (Chifin Native center), Bridges (Tilikum Crossing, and Wilamet Crossing), UO dorm (Kalapuya Illihi) and a park (Khunamokwst Park).
 I also served for a time on the Oregon Geographic Names Board (2010-2012?).
 I still value replacing Native placenames.
 I have aided in replacing a few of the Squaw place names in Oregon.